Category

 • Chosen thought: I’m an individual inside this marriage.
 Jack might not get the point of what I’m doing and that’s okay.
 He can have his own thoughts.

-• Feeling: I’m feeling proud that I had my own back enough to say, “we don’t need to eat the same way and we can a loving relationship.”
+• Feeling: I’m feeling proud that I had my own back enough to say, “we don’t need to eat the same way and we can have a loving relationship.”

 • Action: Pulls out journal and starts writing about herself.